Friedrich Ebert: Revolution of 1918–19

-Parliamentisation
+Parliamentarisation

-As the war continued, the military Supreme Command (OHL), nominally headed by Paul von Hindenburg, but effectively controlled by his subordinate Erich Ludendorff, became the de facto ruler of Germany.
-When it became clear that the war was lost in late summer and fall of 1918, Ludendorff started to favour the "parliamentisation" of the German Empire, i.e. a transfer of power to those parties that held the majority in the Reichstag (SPD, Centre Party and Progress Party).
+When it became clear that the war was lost in late summer and fall of 1918, First Quartermaster General Erich Ludendorff of the military Supreme Command (OHL),pushed for the "parliamentarisation" of the German Empire, i.e. a transfer of power to those parties that held the majority in the Reichstag (SPD, Centre Party and Progress Party).
 The goal was to shift the blame for the military defeat from the OHL to the politicians of the majority parties.

 On 29 September 1918, Ludendorff suddenly informed Paul von Hintze, the German Foreign Minister, that the Western Front could collapse at any moment and that a ceasefire had to be negotiated without delay.
 However, he suggested that the request for the ceasefire should come from a new government sanctioned by the Reichstag majority.
 In his view, a "revolution from above" was needed.
-Chancellor Georg von Hertling and Kaiser Wilhelm II agreed, although the former resigned.
+Chancellor Georg von Hertling and Emperor Wilhelm II agreed, although the former resigned.
 Scheidemann and a majority of SPD deputies were opposed to joining "a bankrupt enterprise", but Ebert convinced his party, arguing that "we must throw ourselves into the breach" and "it is our damned duty to do it".
-In early October, the Kaiser appointed a liberal, Prince Maximilian of Baden, as chancellor to lead peace negotiations with the Allies.
-The new government for the first time included ministers from the SPD: Phillip Scheidemann and Gustav Bauer.
+In early October, the Emperor appointed a liberal, Prince Maximilian of Baden, as chancellor to lead peace negotiations with the Allies.
+The new government for the first time included ministers from the SPD: Philipp Scheidemann and Gustav Bauer.
 The request for a ceasefire went out on 4 October.
 On 5 October, the government informed the German public about these events.
 However, there was then a delay, as the American President Wilson initially refused to agree to the ceasefire.
 His diplomatic notes seemed to indicate that the changes to the German government were insufficient and the fact that Wilhelm II remained head of state was a particular obstacle.
 Ebert did not favour exchanging the monarchy for a republic, but like many others, he was worried about the danger of a socialist revolution, which seemed more likely with every day that passed.
 On 28 October, the constitution was changed to make the chancellor dependent on the confidence of the Reichstag rather than the emperor.
-At this point, the majority parties of the Reichstag, including Ebert's SPD, were quite satisfied with the state of affairs; what they now needed was a period of calm to deal with the issue of negotiating an armistice and a peace treaty.
+At that point, the majority parties of the Reichstag, including Ebert's SPD, were quite satisfied with the state of affairs; what they wanted was a period of calm to deal with the issue of negotiating an armistice and a peace treaty.